richardhenyash/balloon-pop-maths/README.md

 * ***As a user or parent, I would like to to provide feedback to the developer about the game.***

 #### Constraints #####
 * Developer skill set - the developer is currently learning JavaScript.
+* Developer's available time - the developer is working full time whilst studying.
-This may impact on whether all four maths games can be incorporated into the site in the initial development phase.
+This coupled with the developer's current skills constraints may impact on whether all four maths games can be incorporated into the site in the initial development phase.

 #### Functional Requirements ####
 * The User would like to be able to select different maths games to play.